Ask Elton

 8.10.2 Define ‘atmospheric pressure’.

-• The atmospheric pressure is a measure of the weight (force) of the air above the surface of the earth in a unit area.
+Atmospheric pressure is the force exerted by the weight of the air above a given area.

 8.10.4 State the pressure units used in New Zealand aviation.